MooersLab/pymolsnips/README.md

 <h3 name="gedit"> gedit (Universal) </h3>

 [Gedit](https://www.barebones.com/products/bbedit/index.html) is often available on the computers running Linux OS at national labs.
-Gedit provides an uncluttered gui with access to the snippets through a pulldown gui or by a tab trigger.
+*gedit* provides an uncluttered gui with access to the snippets through a pulldown gui or by a tab trigger.
-The snippets are stored in a single file called pymol.xml.
+The snippets are stored in a single file called `pymol.xml`.
-This file is stored in the home directory in a hidden folder called .config.
+This file is stored in the home directory in a hidden folder called `.config`.
 The full path is `~.config/gedit/snippets/pymol.xml`.

 <A href=#FASTLINKS2>Return to list of editors above.</A>